machinezone/IXWebSocket/docs/usage.md

 );

 // ok will be false if your httpClient is not async

+// A request in progress can be cancelled by setting the cancel flag.
+It does nothing if the request already completed. args->cancel = true;
 ```

 See this [issue](https://github.com/machinezone/IXWebSocket/issues/209) for links about uploading files with HTTP multipart.